 - Tight fitting attire is not appropriate.
 Discreet underwear which is not readily visible through clothing is to be worn.
 At no time should undergarments be visible. - When needed, a black or white tee shirt may be worn under the scrub top for added warmth.
-No sweatshirts or fleece may be worn in the clinical setting.

-- Fingernails must be neatly trimmed and clean.
+An IU full-zip fleece is permitted if IU colors (red, white, or black). - Hats, caps, and other forms of headwear are not permitted unless required in a clinical area, i.e., operating room or worn for religious purposes. - Fingernails must be neatly trimmed (approximately 1⁄4 inch long) and clean.
 Nail polish, if worn, must be neutral or pastel in color and without chipping.
 No artificial nails may be worn by those providing direct patient care. - Hair and beards must be clean and neatly groomed.
-If hair falls below shoulder length, it must be pulled back. - Tattoos are to be covered with clothing (long sleeves, turtlenecks) or make-up (ex.
-Neutrogena Tattoo make-up).
-Bandages draw more attention to an area and therefore, are not acceptable means of coverage. - Only two earrings per ear are permitted.
+If hair falls below collar length, it must be pulled back.
+Beards longer than two inches below the jaw line may need to be covered. - Tattoos may be visible (except when in a St. Joseph Health system facility) if they are not excessive and do not convey violence, discrimination, profanity, or sexually explicit content.
+Otherwise, they must be covered with clothing, a bandage, or make-up.
+School of Nursing faculty reserve the right to judge the appearance of visible tattoos. - Only two earrings per ear are permitted.
 Post earrings only, no dangling earrings for safety reasons.
-All other visible body piercings (face, mouth, tongue, ear gauges, etc.) must be removed.
-If the piercing cannot be removed due to medical reasons (rapid closure), then a flat/flesh colored stud may be applied. - Good personal hygiene is expected. - Smelling of tobacco smoke is prohibited; it is not acceptable to leave patient care areas to smoke.
-Area hospitals are smoke free environments, and these policies are strictly enforced for nursing students. - Light cologne, simple make-up, and a watch and/or ring may be worn.
-All jewelry should be simple, inconspicuous, and kept to a minimum.
-One ring per hand is permissible. - Patient gowns or isolation gowns are not acceptable as a cover-up for your uniform except when working in isolation or other restricted areas. - Gum chewing is prohibited in direct patient/client care areas.
+All other visible body piercing jewelry (face, mouth, tongue, ear gauges, etc.) must be removed.
+If the jewelry cannot be removed due to medical reasons (rapid closure), then a flat/flesh colored stud or gauge may be worn. - A watch and/or ring may be worn.
+All jewelry should be simple, inconspicuous, and kept to a minimum. - Good personal hygiene is expected.
+Fragrance should not be worn in patient care areas. - Smelling of tobacco smoke is prohibited; it is not acceptable to leave patient care areas to smoke.
+Area hospitals are smoke free environments, and these policies are strictly enforced for nursing students. - Patient gowns or isolation gowns are not acceptable as a cover-up for your uniform except when working in isolation or other restricted areas. - Gum chewing is prohibited in direct patient/client care areas.